 Transglutaminase enzyme that triggers the formation of isopeptide bonds between proteins.
-Its cross-linking property is widely used in various processes such as in manufacturing cheese and other dairy products, in meat processing, producing edible films, and manufacturing bakery products.
+Its cross-linking property is widely used in various processes such as manufacturing cheese and other dairy products, meat processing, producing edible films, and manufacturing bakery products.

 Transglutaminases are enzymes that in nature trigger the formation of an isopeptide bond between γ-carboxamide groups of glutamine residue side chains and the ε-amino groups of lysine residue side chains with subsequent release of ammonia.
 Lysine and glutamine residues are bound to a peptide or a protein so that this cross-linking or intramolecular reaction can take place.
 Bonds formed by this substance exhibit high resistance to proteolytic degradation.